mars-planet/mars_city/servers/telerobotics/doc/sad.rst

 Hardware Limitations
 --------------------

-TBD
+- The hardware of desktop machines are unsuitable for Stereoscopic Streaming applications.
+- The Kernel is not configured to use multiple webcams.
+This results in memory-related errors.
+- Currently, the Minoru 3D stereo camera is able to provide the feed at 24 frames per second at a scale of 320x240

 Software validation and verification
 ------------------------------------

-The *unittest* library for **Python** will be used for all software testing.
+- The *unittest* library for **Python** will be used for all software testing.
-Unit testing for each individual module ensures correctness at the base level.
+- Unit testing for each individual module ensures correctness at the base level.

-Python's inbuilt *Profiler* will be used for estimating the areas which need optimization.
+- Python's inbuilt *Profiler* will be used for estimating the areas which need optimization.

-Thorough Integration testing is planned since *Telerobotics* is a multi-component application.
+- Thorough Integration testing is planned since *Telerobotics* is a multi-component application.
+- ffprobe is used to analyze the encoding and streaming performance of the Stereoscopic camera feed.
+- roswtf is used to verify proper ROS behaviour

 Planning
 --------